jchandleroneal/NLP-NewsArticle_Categorization/README.md

 ## Conclusions

-* The model was able to predict the category of each article description with 62 percent accuracy with a slight overfit on the training data - 66 percent accuracy.
+* The model was able to predict the category of each article description with 62 percent accuracy with a slight overfit on the training data - 66 percent F-1 score.

 * While the model accuracy was not substantially high, it would prove to be a meaningful model in predicting news article categories for Huffington Post.